msyinmei/notes4codes/Markdown/Markdown.md

 EXAMPLES AND EXPLANATIONS:
 ---------------
 Escaping:

 P.S.
 I can escape individual characters with the backtick '`' signs.

-There are a few other ways to escape as well: [Just scroll to the bottom of this page](http://daringfireball.net/projects/markdown/basics.text)
+There are a few other ways to escape as well:[Just scroll to the bottom of this page](http://daringfireball.net/projects/markdown/basics.text)

 ##Basic Examples##
 Alright, time for some basics!